JustinPelletier/Skill_test_CERC/README.md

 -----------

-output.vcf.gz : Input VCF file with its INFO field modified with additional information required by the tool (GENES_IN, GENES_200KB, GENE_NEAREST)
+InputFile.vcf.gz : Input VCF file with its INFO field modified with additional information required by the tool (GENES_IN, GENES_200KB, GENE_NEAREST)